 Water Softener Reviews

 Lots of water softener reviews consumer reports show that softening systems can cost several thousand dollars.
-Though some companies can rent them to you for $40 to $100 a month.

 In general, they are equally effective in water softening, although potassium chloride costs several times more than sodium chloride to regenerate softener systems.